Just wanted to give readers a heads up and say that the 4th quarter of '06 was a crazy one for me…

 at the same time, my son came for his first christmas with me in three years (the US judicial system is horribly slanted towards mothers, if you ask me) so that was another thing going on during the already-hectic holidays. not that i'm complaining, though… it was awesome to get to spend time with my son, and although we did a lot of stuff not games-related, he did have quite the fondness for Feeding Frenzy and Marble Blast Ultra. ; )

 throw in a few other things like family obligations and the transition of the website into its current state (kudos to everybody who made it happen… special thanks to Chi for his monster amount of work, and also to Hias, Dan, and especially Tera for pulling my load with converting the old content… you guys are saints!) and there was no time at all left for any entertainment of the electronic variety.
+There are a lot of new good casinos online in the internet, you can find the best casino to play for fun.

 now that we're in '07. i'm hoping that things will settle down and i can get back into my old groove. it feels a little weird to have just stopped writing reviews and playing games cold, but sometimes life happens away from the controller and although i love games dearly, there are definitely things more important– family, responsibility, and trying to lay the groundwork for a future. but, now that those things have been settled (at least for the moment, anyway) i do admit that i'm excited at the thought that i'll have an hour or two to just sit down and get back to business. ; )